hpcleuven/VscDocumentation/source/compute/jobs/job_submission.rst

 can be used instead of ``mpirun`` or ``mpiexec`` to start a parallel MPI application.
 It then takes your resource requests and allocated resources into account and does a very good job of starting each MPI rank on the right set of cores even without having to use additional command line options.
-Further down this section/page there are a couple of examples that demonstrate the power of the ``srun`` command.
 The advantage of this way of working is that all processes run under the strict control of Slurm, ensuring that if something goes wrong, they are also cleaned up properly.
+For such ``srun`` examples, see for example :ref:`job_type_mpi`.

 The ``srun`` command can also be used outside of a resource allocation, i.e., at the command line of the login nodes, outside a job script or an allocation obtained with ``salloc`` (see further in the text).
 It will then first create the resource allocation before executing the command given as an argument to ``srun``.
-One useful case which we discuss further down in this text is to start an interactive session.
+One useful case which we discuss in :ref:`job_type_interactive` is to start an interactive session.
 Most of the command line options of ``sbatch`` to specify the properties of the allocation can also be used with ``srun``.

 Just as ``sbatch``, ``srun`` will propagate the environment.
 When ``srun`` is used in a job script to start a parallel application, this is also very sensible and desired